 Solder Stained Glass Beaded Edges

-“Tinning” means merely covering the copper foil with a coating of solder.
-Can you see from the diagram above that a tinned edge is flatter, less pleasing and weaker than a beaded edge?
+“Tinning” means merely covering the copper foil with a thin coating of solder.
+Can you see from the diagram at the top of the page that a tinned edge is flatter, less pleasing and weaker than a beaded edge?

 - Paint the liquid flux over the edge with the Q-tip.
 Be fairly generous with it; too little flux will stop the solder sticking